shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 [^1]: To determine the value of `<geo>`, see the [locations](../.common/data/locations.json) file in this repo.
 The recoveryServicesGeo property of each location from each cloud is listed.

 [^2]: The value of `<environment>` is 'public' for the Azure Cloud and Azure US Government environments.
-The value of `<environment>` is 'ussec' for the USSEC air-gapped cloud and 'usnat' for the USNAT air-gapped cloud.
+The value of `<environment>` is 'secret' for the Azure US Secret air-gapped cloud and 'topsecret' for the Azure Government Top Secret air-gapped cloud.